AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

       B at 11 range 0 ..
 7;
    end record;

-Component S is to be the first component in memory in this example, hence the position offset is 0, for the first byte of S. Next, S is 11 characters long, or 88 bits, so the bit range is 0 ..
-87. That's 11 bytes of course, so S occupies storage elements 0 ..
+Component :ada:`S` is to be the first component in memory in this example, hence the position offset is 0, for the first byte of :ada:`S`.
+Next, :ada:`S` is 11 characters long, or 88 bits, so the bit range is 0 ..
+87. That's 11 bytes of course, so :ada:`S` occupies storage elements 0 ..
 10. Therefore, the next component position must be at least 11, unless there is to be a gap, in which case it would be greater than 11.
-We'll place B immediately after the last character of S, so B is at storage element offset 11 and occupying all that one byte's bits.
+We'll place :ada:`B` immediately after the last character of :ada:`S`, so :ada:`B` is at storage element offset 11 and occupying all that one byte's bits.

 We'll have more to say about record type layouts but first we need to talk